ljnconsult/UXLessonsBlog/_posts/2018-05-08-7-job-search-tips-from-a-ux-recruiter.md

 6. Don’t allow recruiters to send out your resume or portfolio without your knowledge and permission.

-7. If a UX Recruiter is already representing you to an employer, don’t submit your resume directly to the employer again.<br><br>I want to thank Laura for taking time to share her insights on this topic.
+7. If a UX Recruiter is already representing you to an employer, don’t submit your resume directly to the employer again.

+I want to thank Laura for taking time to share her insights on this topic.
 Visit her [LinkedIn page](https://www.linkedin.com/in/laurahunter/){: target="_blank"} or [www.VividResources.com](http://www.VividResources.com){: target="_blank"} to learn more about Laura and her services.